Madhumithagopal/Calculatorproject/README.md

 # Calculatorproject
-This is my calculator project usinh html,css,javascript.
+This is my calculator project built using html,css,javascript.